wpilibsuite/frc-docs/source/docs/software/frc-glossary.rst

    NetworkTables
       A way to communicate key / value pairs of data between programs.

+   permanent-magnet DC motor
+      The classification of all legal motors for the FIRST robotics competition.
+This type of motor takes direct current as input, and uses it to create a magnetic field.
+In turn, this magnetic field interacts with a physical magnet to create a force that turns the output shaft.
+Electrical ("brushless") or mechanical ("brushed") means are used to ensure the electrically-generated magnetic field always points in a direction that creates forces when it interacts with the physical magnet, even as the motor's shaft rotates.
+See `permanent-magnet motor <https://en.wikipedia.org/wiki/Brushed_DC_electric_motor#Permanent-magnet_motors>`__ on wikipedia for more info.

    recursive composition
       A software term for when an object is made up of many objects, including itself.
 For example, a command group may contain one or more command groups.
 See `recursive composition <https://en.wikipedia.org/wiki/Object_composition#Recursive_composition>`__ on wikipedia for more info.